Walikuperek/bports/README.md

 2. **Install the desired adapter's peer dependencies:**
   - For GCP Logger:
+    > Throws if not installed deps:
+    >
     > Error: 'Please run `npm install @google-cloud/logging` to use GCPLoggerAdapter'

+    Then install dependencies for adapter:
     ```bash
     npm install @google-cloud/logging
     ```

 3. **Configure the adapter in your project:**
-  - Use the appropriate adapter based on your setup, as shown in the usage examples.
+  - Use the appropriate adapter based on your setup, as shown in the usage example:

     ```typescript copy
     import { createLogger, ILogger } from '@quak.lib/bports'

-    const logger: ILogger = createLogger({type: 'console'})
-    logger.log('Regular log')
-    logger.info('Info log')

     const gcpLogger: ILogger = createLogger({type: 'gcp', logName: 'logs-name'})
     gcpLogger.warn('Warn log on GCP') // uses your credentials